Aayam-rb/BYD_Sales_Analysis/README.md

 1. Open `EDA.ipynb` in Jupyter Notebook to explore data insights.
 2. Open `byd_dashboard.pbix` in Power BI to interact with the dashboard.
 3. Use `cleaned_data.csv` as the primary dataset for further analysis.
+4. Refer to `uncleaned_data.csv` for original data before cleaning.
-4. Modify and enhance the dashboard or analysis as needed.
+5. Modify and enhance the dashboard or analysis as needed.

 ## Requirements
 - **Jupyter Notebook** (for EDA.ipynb)